nununoisy/spc-presenter-rs/README.md

     - S-DSP is not yet cycle-accurate.
 It instead runs in 64 SMP-clock periods.
 - Automatic BRR sample analysis:
-  - Rips samples from the S-DSP as the song plays, and tunes them using the YIN pitch detection algorithm.
+  - Rips samples from the S-DSP as the song plays, and tunes them using the pYIN pitch detection algorithm.
     - Works quite well for monophonic pitched samples and some percussion.
   - Manual tuning parameters can be specified per source index:
     - As a fundamental frequency in Hz